MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-sharepoint-server-subscription-edition-24h1-release.md

 OpenID Connect (OIDC) is a modern authentication protocol that seamlessly integrates applications and devices with identity and authentication management solutions to keep pace with the evolving security and compliance needs of your organization.

-SharePoint Server Subscription Edition Version 24H1 introduces the ability to manage OIDC nonce cookie certificates via SharePoint Certificate Management.
+SharePoint Server Subscription Edition Version 24H1 allows administrators to manage OIDC nonce cookie certificates via SharePoint Certificate Management.
 The nonce cookie certificate is part of the infrastructure that ensures OIDC authentication tokens are secure.

 SharePoint farm administrators can now use the SharePoint Certificate Management feature to manage the full lifecycle of the OIDC nonce cookie certificate.
-This will automatically deploy the OIDC nonce cookie certificate to all servers on the farm and automatically configure the necessary permissions.
+This will automatically deploy the OIDC nonce cookie certificate to all servers in the farm and automatically configure the necessary permissions.
 A new SharePoint Health Analyzer health rule has been added to notify administrators if the nonce cookie certificate is not managed through SharePoint Certificate Management.

 For more information, see [Set up OIDC authentication in SharePoint Server with Microsoft Entra ID.](../security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad.md)